Meissen: Main sights

-The Albrechtsburg, the former residence of the House of Wettin, is regarded as being the first castle to be used as a royal residence in the German-speaking world.
-Built between 1472 and 1525, it is a fine example of late Gothic style.
-It was redecorated in the 19th century with a range of murals depicting Saxon history.
-The modern castle is a museum.
-Nearby is the 13th-century Gothic Meissen Cathedral (Meißner Dom), whose chapel is one of the most famous burial places of the Wettin family.
-The hill on which the castle and the cathedral are built offers a view over the roofs of the old town.
+The Albrechtsburg, former residence of the House of Wettin, is regarded as the first castle to be used as a royal residence in the German‑speaking world.
+Built between 1472 and 1525, it is a fine example of the late Gothic style.
+In the 19th century it was redecorated with a series of murals depicting Saxon history, and today the castle functions as a museum.
+Nearby stands the 13th‑century Gothic Meissen Cathedral (Meißner Dom), whose chapel is among the most notable burial places of the Wettin family.
+The hill on which the castle and cathedral rise affords views over the roofs of the old town.

-Meissen's historical district is located mostly around the market at the foot of the castle hill.
-It contains many buildings of Renaissance architecture.
-Also imposing is the view from the 57-metre-high tower of the Frauenkirche (Church of Our Lady), situated in the old market-place.
-This church, not to be confused with the Dresden Frauenkirche, was first mentioned in a 1205 deed issued by Bishop Dietrich II and after a blaze about 1450 rebuilt in the Late Gothic style of a hall church.
-Its tower hosts the world's first porcelain carillon, manufactured in 1929 on the occasion of the town's 1000-years-jubilee.
-Another popular tourist sight is the world-famous Meissen porcelain factory.
+Meissen’s historical district lies chiefly around the market square at the foot of the castle hill and contains many buildings of Renaissance architecture.
+Equally striking is the view from the 57‑metre tower of the Frauenkirche (Church of Our Lady), situated in the old market‑place.
+This church, not to be confused with the Dresden Frauenkirche (Dresden Church of Our Lady), was first mentioned in a deed of 1205 issued by Bishop Dietrich II, and after a blaze around 1450 was rebuilt in the late Gothic style as a hall church.
+Its tower houses the world’s first porcelain carillon, manufactured in 1929 to mark the town’s millennial jubilee.
+Another major attraction is the world‑famous Meissen porcelain manufactory.

-From spring to autumn, several festivals take place in Meissen, such as the pottery market or the Weinfest, which celebrates the wine harvest.
-Meissen wine is produced at the vineyards in the river valley (Elbtal) around the town, part of the Saxonian wine region, one of the northernmost in Europe.
+From spring to autumn, several festivals are held in Meissen, including the pottery market and the Weinfest, which celebrates the wine harvest.
+Meissen wine is produced in the vineyards of the Elbe valley (Elbtal) surrounding the town, part of the Saxon wine region — one of the northernmost in Europe.

 Educational institutions

-Meissen is the home of the Saxon public elite college Sächsisches Landesgymnasium Sankt Afra zu Meißen.

-Also the Saxon Civil Servants Academy and the Academy of the Evangelical Church of Saxony are located in the town.
+Meissen is home to the Saxon public elite college, the Sächsisches Landesgymnasium Sankt Afra zu Meißen (St. Afra State Grammar School).
+In addition, the town hosts the Saxon Civil Servants Academy and the Academy of the Evangelical Church of Saxony.

 Sport

-Meissen Speedway Stadium is located on the eastern side of the town, on the Zaschendorfer Straße.
-The stadium was the venue for a round of the Speedway World Team Cup in 1965 and multiple qualifying rounds of the Speedway World Championship (the first in 1966).
+The Meissen Speedway Stadium is situated on the eastern side of the town, along the Zaschendorfer Straße.
+It hosted a round of the Speedway World Team Cup in 1965 and has since staged multiple qualifying rounds of the Speedway World Championship, the first of which took place in 1966.